dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/searching_for_responses.md

 ![The Responses page, filtered by a label.](../images/search_responses_7.png)

-To clear the filter, click on it again.
+To clear the filter, click &ldquo;All responses&rdquo; in the sidebar.